rc115/CS2011-Final/README.md

                each background shows a brief story of what life is like in the city for the different types of people that live there.
                Due to an outbreak of a deadly virus spread through violence, the player's character is quarantined inside of the slums and its up to the player to figure a way out before things get worse.
 Buuuut...
-While the player is trapped inside of the slums, they can enjoy a variety of activities that are common for people of the slums.
+While the player is trapped inside of the slums, they can enjoy a variety of activities that are common for people in the slums.

 The player can:
 - Purchase a plethora of weapons to convince those who dissagree with them.